Araffe/vdc-networking-lab/readme.md

 **6)** Associate the UDR with the GatewaySubnet inside the Hub Vnet:

 <pre lang="...">
-az network vnet subnet update --name Hub_Vnet-Subnet1 --vnet-name Hub_Vnet --route-table Hub_UDR -g VDC-Hub
+az network vnet subnet update --name GatewaySubnet --vnet-name Hub_VNet --route-table Hub_UDR -g VDC-Hub
 </pre>

 **7)** Configure the UDRs for the Spoke VNets, with relevant routes and associate to the subnets: